Call for a free consultation

 The New Jersey Attorney General’s Office and the Gloucester County Prosecutor’s Office are investigating the crash.

 If you or a loved one have been injured in a crash, contact the skilled Cherry Hill car accident lawyers at Pressman, Doyle, Bloom, & York today.
 To schedule a free consultation, call 856-843-8990 or submit our online form.
-With office locations in Cherry Hill, New Jersey and Milmont Park, Pennsylvania, we proudly serve clients across New Jersey and Pennsylvania.
+With office locations in Cherry Hill, New Jersey and Media, Pennsylvania, we proudly serve clients across New Jersey and Pennsylvania.

 • Why Is Seeking Immediate Medical Treatment Critical After a Car Accident on Route 70 in Cherry Hill?